This guide applies to the Barracuda Email Security Gateway 300 and higher, version 6.0 and higher. The Barracuda Outlook Add-in is compatible with:

 - Classify messages as Spam or Not Spam directly from their MS Outlook client.
 This classification helps train the user’s personal Bayesian database, and results in higher accuracy for the Barracuda Email Security Gateway.
 Users must have a quarantine account on the Barracuda Email Security Gateway to use the Barracuda Outlook add-in.
 For information about automatically or manually creating quarantine accounts for users, see Creating and Managing Accounts.
 Note that all feedback is stored in a per-user Bayesian database on the system.
 This mechanism prevents users from compromising the global Bayesian database, and results in more specific scoring due to learning about a user’s personal mail preferences.

 - Message encryption.
 The user can click a button in the MS Outlook client to encrypt the message contents before sending it.
 Any messages encrypted using the add-In will appear in the Barracuda Email Security Gateway Message Log with a Reason of Outlook Add-In.
 Email encryption is performed by the Barracuda Email Encryption Service, the same way encryption is performed when configured on the Barracuda Email Security Gateway.
 The difference is that, with the add-in installed on the user’s machine, their outgoing email can be encrypted inside the network, securing email exchanged among people in the organization.
-See Encryption of Outbound Mail 6 and Above for more information about configuring email encryption.
+See Encryption of Outbound Mail for more information about configuring email encryption.

 - Sender whitelisting.
 The user can decide who should be on their whitelist.